Anouska Longley, Chartered Counselling Psychologist, BSc (Hons) MSc AppDip HBCE

 They keep a register of health professionals who meet their standards, and they take action if registered health professionals fall below those standards.
 They were created by a piece of legislation called the Health Professions Order 2001.

 Registration means that a health professional meets national standards for their professional training, performance and conduct.

 I adhere to NICE Guidelines, providing Disorder Specific Treatments to common psychological difficulties: Depression, Anxiety, Phobias (General & Specific), Panic Disorder, Obsessive Compulsive Disorder, Health Anxiety & Medically Unexplained symptoms; Tokophobia, Perinatal Mental Illness (Ante/Post-natal Depression), Trauma (Adult/Childhood), Adjustment to life events, Generalised Anxiety Disorder (GAD), Social phobia, Eating disorders (including Bulimia Nervosa), Attachment and Personality disorder, Body Image disorders, Physical Health issues and Work-related stress.

-sessions are typically 50 minutes, face to face
+Sessions are 50 minutes, face to face, Video or Telephone

 For individual inquiries please contact me.